TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Evaluations

-Relatively, in addition to the evaluations mentioned above, our real-world experiments specifically focus on assessing the enhancements provided by the proposed terrain estimator.
+We assess \textbf{TOP-Nav} in challenging navigation environments across both simulations and real-world scenarios, emphasizing the following evaluations: 1) The improvements in navigation performance and locomotion stability achieved by introducing terrain awareness and motion evaluations into the navigation system.
+2) The effectiveness of the proposed \textbf{P}roprioception advisor.
+3) The effectiveness of the proposed \textbf{T}errain estimator faced with novel terrains.

-\textbf{Simulation Settings:} Our simulation experiments are conducted within Nvidia Isaac Gym.
-We create a grid of ${8 \times 8}$ independent navigation cells.
+\textbf{Evaluation Settings} Our simulation experiments are conducted within Nvidia Isaac Gym (Fig. \ref{simulation}).
+We create a ${8 \times 8}$ independent navigation cells grid.
 Each cell is ${5m \times 5m}$ in size, featuring a robot assigned to a point goal navigation task.
-The robot and point goal is randomly generated, with a minimum initial distance of ${5m}$ within the cell. $\bm{M}_C$ is configured with dimensions $(1.2m, 1.5m)$ centered around the robot`s location at ${\bm{p}_\textrm{base}^\textrm{map}=(0.45m,0.75m)}$.
-This design prioritizes a light-weight, real-time updated path planner and maintains consistency with the height map used in locomotion.
-The environments include randomly generated obstacles and terrains.
-Each cell is equipped with at least one \emph{wall} obstacle, two \emph{column} obstacles and the remaining space is divided into ${1m \times 1m}$ sections.
-For terrain traversability assignments, we uniformly partition the obstacle-free space into difficulty levels [0, 0.25, 0.5, 0.75, 1] and generate terrain with various heights of steps and the intensity of irregular terrain corresponding to the difficulty levels.
-This difficulty serves as ground-truth walking preferences in simulation.
+The robot and point goal is randomly generated, with a minimum initial distance of ${5m}$ within the cell.
 The simulation experiments are conducted $25$ times in each of the $64$ navigation cells.

-\textbf{Real-World Settings:} For real-world evaluations, we conduct outdoor navigation tasks in $5$ different scenarios involving challenge obstacles and various terrains, with each scenario replicated $5$ times for each method under investigation. {To obtain a more comprehensive observation in the real world, we configure the cost map $\bm{M}_C$ with dimensions of $(3m, 3m)$}.
-The location of robot is at ${\bm{p}_\textrm{base}^\textrm{map}=(0m, 1.5m)}$ in real world $\bm{M}_C$.
-The criteria for success include reaching the goal within the specified time constraints, consistent with the simulation setting.
+For real-world evaluations, we conduct outdoor navigation tasks across different scenarios involving challenge obstacles and various terrains, with each scenario replicated $5$ times for each method under investigation.